 Vanilla ice cream or whipped cream, for serving (optional)

 Arrange a rack in the middle of the oven and heat to 375°F.

-Toss together the blueberries, 1/2 cup of the sugar, lemon juice, and coriander in a large bowl.
+Place the blueberries, 1/2 cup of the sugar, lemon juice, and coriander in a large bowl and toss to combine.
 If you'd like a more firmly set cobbler, mix in the cornstarch.
 Transfer the mixture to an 8x8-inch baking dish or divide among 8 (6-ounce) ramekins.

-Mix the flour, remaining 3 tablespoons of sugar, baking powder, and salt for the cobbler topping in a separate large bowl.
-Pour in 1 1/4 cups of the cream and stir until the dough is shaggy.
+Place the flour, remaining 3 tablespoons of sugar, baking powder, and salt in a large bowl and whisk to combine.
+Pour in 1 1/4 cups of the cream and stir until a shaggy dough forms.
 Add the remaining 1/4 cup cream and stir to combine.

 Place the baking dish or ramekins on a baking sheet to catch drips, or place aluminum foil beneath it in the oven.
 Bake until the topping is turning golden-brown around the edges and the fruit filling is bubbling, 25 to 30 minutes for the individual ramekins, or 45 to 55 minutes for the 8x8-inch baking dish.

 Remove from the oven and cool for at least 10 minutes before serving.
-Serve warm or at room temperature, topped with vanilla ice cream or whipped cream.
+Serve warm or at room temperature, topped with vanilla ice cream or whipped cream if desired.